andrew almeter | Senior production coordinator for events

 217.333-9718 | ehenke [at] illinois.edu

-Lizzy is thrilled to join Krannert Center as the catering manager after spending over 20 years in the hospitality industry.
-Lizzy attended Colorado College and the University of Illinois at Urbana-Champaign and is a native of Champaign.
+Before joining Krannert Center, Lizzy worked for over 20 years elsewhere in the hospitality industry.
+She attended Colorado College and the University of Illinois at Urbana-Champaign and is a native of Champaign.
 She loves spending time with her husband Kurt, parents Dale and Judy, and her French bulldog Bo.
 Her interests include sports, cooking, art, music, watching documentaries, and reading a great book.

 tatsuya Ito | Associate Technical Director